dportik/moments_pipeline/README.md

 ## Test Data Set:

-In the folder labeled *Example_Data* you will find a SNPs input file that will run with the `moments_Run_Optimizations.py` script.
+In the [Example Data Folder](https://github.com/dportik/moments_pipeline/tree/master/Example_Data) you will find a SNPs input file that will run with the `moments_Run_Optimizations.py` script.
 You will only need to edit the path to the file in the script, and then you will be able to run all five examples above.
-The outputs for these examples are also contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
+The outputs for these examples are also contained within the [Example Data Folder](https://github.com/dportik/moments_pipeline/tree/master/Example_Data), in a separate folder labeled [Example_Outputs](https://github.com/dportik/moments_pipeline/tree/master/Example_Data/Example_Outputs).
 Please test the script using these data to ensure everything is working properly before examining your own empirical data.